UbuntuAsahi/ubuntu-asahi/README.md

 # Ubuntu Apple Silicon Image

-This is repository contains scripts for compiling Ubuntu images for Apple silicon hardware such as the Apple M1 and M2.
+This is repository contains scripts for compiling native Ubuntu images for Apple silicon hardware such as the Apple M1 and M2.

 ## Hosted Installer